mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object.md

 the cross-platform implementations of the .NET Core Framework and the Microsoft Common Languiage Runtime (CLR) runtime environment.

-Verifiable Data Registry (VDR) support is provided by the Stratis Platform - a general-purpose, smart contact-enabled blockchain platform implemented using the same progamming language, tools and technologies used to implement the Trusted Digital Web Runtime Library and Services.
+Verifiable Data Registry (VDR) support is provided by the Stratis Platform - a general-purpose, smart contact-enabled blockchain platform implemented using the same progamming language, tools and technologies used to implement the Trusted Digital Web.

 ## 1. Trusted Digital Web "DID Object" Identifier Method Name
 The namestring that shall identify the "DID Object" Identifier Method is: `object`.